email alerts

 Blooming: yellow star-grass and robin’s-plantain.
 In bud upper right: Maryland sanicle.
 Identifiable by their foliage: bastard toadflax, woodland milkweed, NewJersey tea, northern hawkweed, showy goldenrod, white lettuce, false Solomon’s-seal, sedges, a white oak seedling, and bracken fern.

-Note on bracken and soils: Many ecologists these days expect bracken on sandy soils, but Army Lake Woodland soil, where exposed by bulldozing, is not sandy.
+Note on bracken and soils: Many ecologists these days expect bracken on sandy soils.
 Sand savannas and woodland remnants are much more common than on rich soils, perhaps because invasives take over more slowly there.
 Soils exposed by the bulldozing at Army Lake are not sandy.
 The biodiversity of rich soils survived here for other reasons.

 Viewed through the fence that now somewhat protects the woods are alumroot, shooting star, blue-eyed grass, wild geranium, and pale vetchling.
 In seed on right is a formerly-blooming dandelion; it's here because the site gets random trampling stress; it would be great to see that minimized.